emsec/VerFI/README.md

-# VerFI ver 2 beta
+# VerFI ver 2 Beta

 This repository contains the source code for the program written for the project "Cryptographic Fault Diagnosis using VerFI"